 The subscription service is available only to those who purchase the brand’s Hand Soap Duo Starter Set: You can’t just purchase refills on a subscription basis individually without first buying the Duo, which is a bit confusing.
 The Duo set features two glass soap bottles and pumps, and six soap tablets—two each of the Iris Agave, Perrine Lemon, and Lavender Eucalyptus scents.

-At checkout, you can choose if you want to have your refill tablets sent every one, two, three, or four months.
+At checkout, you can choose if you want to have your refill tablets sent every three, four, five, or six months.
 Each refill will include those six tablets and will run you about $10 total.
 That comes out to less than roughly $2 a refill for soap that’s gentle on hands and free of parabens, triclosan, phosphates, phthalates, and ammonia.
 Plus, each tablet comes in compostable packaging to keep your environmental footprint even smaller.

 And, if you like that whole scenario, Blueland does the same schtick with its household cleaners.
-You can purchase the Cleaning Essentials Kit, which features one bottle of hand soap, plus the bathroom, multi-surface, and glass & mirror spray cleaners for around $35, with a refill pack featuring one of each ringing in at about $7.
+You can purchase the Cleaning Essentials Kit, which features one bottle of hand soap, plus the bathroom, multi-surface, and glass & mirror spray cleaners for around $39.

 Who said soap has to be boring?
 Lather Bath Bar has turned cleaning up into an art form with an array of colorful and imaginative bars that make you smile every time you hop in the shower.
 From High Tide, a citrus and aquatic blend designed to look like an ocean wave cresting over the sand, to the flower petal-bedecked Gardenia, there are soaps to please every scent preference.